pgagarinov/libpqtypes/README.md

 # libpqtypes

-This is a fork of the official libpqtypes repository once maintained by Andrew Chernow and Merlin Moncure from eSilo [(see http://libpqtypes.esilo.com/)](http://libpqtypes.esilo.com/)
+This is a fork of the official libpqtypes repository once maintained by Andrew Chernow and Merlin Moncure from eSilo [(see http://libpqtypes.esilo.com/)](http://libpqtypes.esilo.com/).
-The reason for creating this fork is a slow reaction from libpqtypes developers to newly found bugs.
+The reason for creating this fork is a slow reaction from libpqtypes developers to some newly found bugs.

 Change Log: